-Sam Sykes’s TOME OF THE UNDERGATES is what’s called “epic fantasy.”
-It’s not, however, anything like the classic “You know…boy/scroll/prophecy/dragon/sword…” description I once heard from a fan at a con. [g] In fact, one way in which Sykes’s work resembles Byatt’s is that nobody would ever mistake either one of them for someone else.
+Sam Sykes’s TOME OF THE UNDERGATES, the first of the Aeon’s Gate series of books, is what’s called "epic fantasy."
+It’s not, however, anything like the classic "You know…boy/scroll/prophecy/dragon/sword…" description I once heard from a fan at a con. <g> In fact, one way in which Sykes’s work resembles Byatt’s is that nobody would ever mistake either one of them for someone else.

 Now, TOME is definitely not for the faint of heart or stomach.
 One review of it I saw described it (approximately) as “a slaughter-fest that makes “300” look weak.”
 It does feature head-eating fish-demons, and it had one scene (involving thumbs, and that’s all I’m going to say about it) that even _I_ thought was disturbing.
 You have been warned.